PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSV/TeraRoller.md

 ### Check Only the First Pokédex Page:

 When this option is checked, only the first (left-most) Pokémon in the Recently Battled section will be checked for shininess.
-This reduces the time per roll but will overlook cases of .
+This reduces the time per roll but will overlook cases if the player encounters the same species of Pokémon within the list of the 5 Recently Battled encounters.

 ### Opponent Filter: